 Class C – Prescribed profession permits

-Kenya’s immigration regulations class certain jobs as ‘prescribed professions’, which include medical professionals, legal professionals, architects, engineers, accountants and ICT experts.
+Kenya’s immigration regulations classify certain jobs as ‘prescribed professions’.
+These include medical professionals, legal professionals, architects, engineers, accountants and ICT experts.
+If you’re in one of these fields, you’ll need to register with a relevant professional body in Kenya.

-Like with other classes of work permits, it is best that applicants seek guidance from a relocation professional and the nearest embassy.
-Doing this means expats know exactly which category to apply for and what is needed from them.
+Like with other classes of work permits, it is best that you seek guidance from a relocation professional and the nearest embassy.
+Doing this ensures you know exactly which category to apply for and what is needed from you.
+There are several excellent relocation agencies in Kenya that can assist with the relocation process.

 Class D – Employment permits

-This permit covers those who are moving to Kenya for a specific job for a single employer.
-This permit is intended for expats who have skills and qualifications that may not be available in the local workforce and that will benefit the country.
+This permit covers those moving to Kenya for a specific job with a single employer.
+It’s intended for individuals with skills and qualifications that may not be available in the local workforce and will benefit the country.

 Class G – Specific trade, business or consultancy permits